EOL/deprecated_eol/doc/project_architecture.md

 single url.
 But the code would be separate, and this will likely have all of the Solr stores.

-# document_store
+## document_store

 I'm rolling this idea around in my head, but this would be a (probably delayed) representation of all of the data on EOL for super-rapid downloading of large datasets.
 This is also where we would keep all of the scripts which populate opendata.eol.org

-# geo
+## geo

 Where we would import, analyze, store, serve, and allow search of all geographic data.

----
+# The Narrative

 Thinking about what that might look like:

+## connector

+Only some resources need a connector, but those start here: a script mines the data from the host site periodically and keeps it here for the harvester to pick up when it's ready.
+This codebase differs from the existing connectors in that the code itself is more generalized, with as many decisions as possible put into the database, rather than the code—as soon as a new "type" of data conversion is discovered, it is generalized and turned into a transformation option in the database, to be (possibly) re-used (and/or refined) for another project later.

+## harvester, part 1

-Work would start at the harvester, where a curator (or a partner) would create a resource associated with a partner account.
-That specifies a harvest source (which could be a connector, in which case that's where the process starts) and frequency, and allows a force harvest.
+A curator (or a partner) would create a resource associated with a partner account.
+That specifies a harvest source (which could be a connector) and frequency, and allows a force harvest.

+## media

 When harvesting runs, this codebase sends a batch request to the media code, something like:

 {
   site_id: 1,